lloydmeta/actix-jwt-authc/README.md

 IO call.
 It sources invalidated JWTs from a Stream and stores them in memory.

-This middleware is based on the assumption that since JWTs (should) have an expiry, ultimately, an in-memory set of explicitly-invalidated-yet-unexpired JWTs that are periodically reloaded should not be overwhelmingly big enough to cause problems.
+This middleware is based on the assumption that since JWTs (should) have an expiry, ultimately, an in-memory set of explicitly-invalidated-yet-unexpired JWTs that are loaded from a stream (e.g. populated once on bootstrap, then updated via diffs) should not be overwhelmingly big enough to cause problems.
 Only testing can truly answer if this assumption works for a given usecase.

 [Docs for `main`](https://beachape.com/actix-jwt-authc/actix_jwt_authc)